 - Change the admin Password

 - Set Up Password Recovery

 - Recover the admin Password

 - View Modem Router Status

-- View Logs of Modem Router Activity
+- View Logs of Cable Modem Router Activity

 - View Event Logs

 - Run the Ping Utility

 - Run the Traceroute Utility

 - Monitor Internet Traffic

 - View Devices Currently on the Network

-- Manage the Modem Router Configuration File
+- Manage the Cable Modem Router Configuration File

-- View or Change the Modem Router WiFi Channel
+- View or Change the Cable Modem Router WiFi Channel

-- Dynamic DNS
+- Set Up and Manage Dynamic DNS

 - Remote Management

 Change the admin Password

-You can change the default password that is used to log in to the modem router with the user name admin.
+You can change the admin password that is used to log in to the cable modem router with the user name admin.
 This password is not the one that you use for WiFi access.
-The modem router label shows your unique WiFi network name (SSID) and password for WiFi access.
+The cable modem router label shows your unique WiFi network name (SSID) and password for WiFi access.

-Note Be sure to change the password for the user name admin to a secure password.
+Note: Be sure to change the password for the user name admin to a secure password.
 The ideal password contains no dictionary words from any language and contains uppercase and lowercase letters, numbers, and symbols.
 It can be up to 30 characters.